Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ6: Are PLMs capable of detecting vulnerable code after semantic-preserving transformation?}

 Effective PLMs should demonstrate robustness against semantic-preserving transformations for two key reasons.
 First, the widespread adoption of OSS has amplified the risk of software vulnerabilities, as insecure code is often cloned and reused with minor syntactic modifications during copy-paste by less experienced developers~\cite{VGRAPH, cpminer}.
-Second, attackers may launch adversarial example attacks by deliberately applying SPTs to modify vulnerable code in ways that evade detection\cite{yang2022natural,zhang2023challenging}.
-However, detecting such vulnerabilities is challenging: although the underlying semantic flaws persist, the code syntactic patterns are altered.
+Second, attackers may launch adversarial example attacks by deliberately applying semantic-preserving transformations to modify vulnerable code in ways that evade detection~\cite{yang2022natural,zhang2023challenging}.
+However, detecting such vulnerabilities is challenging: although the underlying semantic flaws persist, the code syntax are altered.

-To evaluate whether PLMs can produce consistent predictions for vulnerable code clone/reuse , we apply four types of semantic-preserving transformations (i.e., conditional branch negation, conditional branch expansion, loop branch conversion, and relational operator reversal) to all functions in the reconstructed test set.
+To evaluate whether PLMs can produce consistent predictions for vulnerable code clone/reuse , as shown in Fig.~\ref{fig:trans_rule}, we apply four types of semantic-preserving transformations (i.e., conditional branch negation, conditional branch expansion, loop branch conversion, and relational operator reversal) to all functions in the reconstructed test set.
 Specifically, if a transformation rule matches $M$ positions in a function, we apply the rule to each position individually, generating $M$ transformed functions.
 In total, based on 23,144 original functions, we generate 48,182 semantically equivalent functions.
-We evaluate PLMs on both the original and transformed test sets and report their performance for each type of transformation accordingly.
+We evaluate PLMs on both the original and transformed test sets and report their performance for each type of transformation.